aexoden/edge/README.md

 This option displays an informational overlay to provide some basic information about the run.
 It is disabled by default.

-## LiveSplit Integration Requirements (optional)
+## LiveSplit Integration

-In order to use LiveSplit integration, you must be using a recent version of BizHawk (tested with v2.3.2+).
-You must also download luasocket and copy the socket.lua file to your root BizHawk directory.

-On the LiveSplit end, you must add the LiveSplit server to your layout.
+On the LiveSplit end, you must add the LiveSplit server to your layout, ensure that it is configured to use port 16834, and then start the server with LiveSplit's right click menu.

-Again, this is entirely optional and is only useful if you want to record or stream runs with LiveSplit.

 ## Usage

+1. Configure BizHawk to use BSNES as its SNES core.
+(Config->Preferred Cores->SNES)
-1. Ensure the SRAM file is cleared.
+2. Ensure the SRAM file is cleared.
 (The easiest way to do this is to load the Final Fantasy II ROM image, right click on the display, and choose "Close and Clear SRAM".)
-2. Open the Final Fantasy II ROM image.
+3. Open the Final Fantasy II ROM image.
-3. Ensure the emulator is not paused.
+4. Ensure the emulator is not paused.
-4. Open the BizHawk Lua Console, and load main.lua.
+5. Open the BizHawk Lua Console, and load main.lua.
-5. From BizHawk's "Emulation" menu, choose "Reboot Core".
+6. From BizHawk's "Emulation" menu, choose "Reboot Core".
 The script should begin a run from the beginning.